 I have developed math centers for grades K-3!
 Find links below to the bundles for the year if this is something you need. (also in monthly sets)

 So there you have it!
 The rotations secret is out!
 You can start math rotations any time of the school year!
 Break up your routine and try something new or just tweak what you already have going on!
 I always hope to share a little something that can make your school life a bit easier.
 I hope some of my favorite practices can help!

 Lost and Forgotten

 A number chat is a great way to kick off your math block!
 The goal of a number chat is to prompt students to share strategies and mathematical thinking.
-Rather than focusing on answers, students focus on conceptualizing.
+Instead of focusing on answers, let students focus on conceptualizing.